-The opportunity to view wildlife is one reason why many people visit District preserves.
+The opportunity to view wildlife is one reason why many people visit Mipen preserves.
 When viewing wildlife, please keep two things in mind: wildlife can be unpredictable, and we want to keep wildlife wild.
 As with any activity a degree of caution and common sense is necessary.

 All wildlife and their surrounding habitat is protected in Midpen preserves.
 If you are fortunate enough to encounter wildlife during your visit, do not approach, touch, startle, or feed it.
 Although wild animals are generally fearful of humans and will run away, some wildlife can be dangerous.
 Visitors can help by allowing natural processes to occur.
 Leave young wildlife alone, do not disturb sick or injured animals.
 Report any concerns to Midpen staff.